Sue9104/web-manual/interface/translator-translation-management.md

 ## History

-All your operations are listed here, including first translation and retranslation.
+All your operations are listed here, including the first translation and retranslation.

 > Please see [translation status](../glossary.md#translation-status) for description of status.